 As a business owner, you should really at this know how to prepare your business for Brexit and grasp this as a great opportunity to become part of a global explosion in trade.
 UK businesses must identify how international trade post Brexit will affect their trading position within the EU and beyond and be prepared to meet the new challenges.

 The following are a set of questions that is advisable to ask yourself and research, RIGHT NOW…do not delay any longer!
 Be proactive, not reactive and prepare for a worst case scenario and how a hard Brexit will effect you.
-Waiting for the 29th March 2019 may well be too late.
+Waiting for 31st October 2019 may well be too late.

 1. Understand how to export.
 How will the new import export regulations impact upon my business?